jhoerr/cloudmesh-manual/docs-source/source/windows/windows-ubuntu.md

 For development we recommend that you do not use conda,but regular python. conda has lots of features that we will not use and do not want to rely on.
-Especially whne we evelop for containers or th cloud where we do not want to waste storage space of hundreds of packages that we will never use.
+Especially when we develop for containers or th cloud where we do not want to waste storage space of hundreds of packages that we will never use.

 Here our recommended install